Updated: Sep 29

 Turn off the TV, especially the news!
 Media creates stress.
 When we are bombarded with all the bad news (when is it ever good) and it is a clever way of keeping us living in a a state of fear as we are far easier to control.

 Do some positive mindset mentoring!
 You CAN reprogram your mind to become more positive and rid yourself of fear and anxiety.
 You deserve to enjoy life so learn the tools in able to do so.
+Remember things will happen and your worrying will not make any difference in the outcome.
+We as humans fear change but is it a bad thing?
+No, it's just a different path and we have to learn to trust in the process and believe the universe is unfolding as it should be.
+Trust in the process!

 Next let’s look at our bottled up emotions.
 All those emotions festering and embedded in the tissues of your gut need releasing.
 Arvigo techniques of Maya Abdominal Therapy® does just that.
 Emotional release is a healing mechanism which enables us to become more whole.
 In other words, it can also be seen as an integration of our true self.
 Whether you experience a traumatic event or develop negative feelings over a period of time, by releasing these emotions you can achieve greater well-being and live a more positive, productive life.
 Releasing trapped emotions is necessary to both our mental and physical wellbeing.
 Without some sort of emotional release therapy, we will be forever stuck and controlled by our emotions.
 Find a an Arvigo practitioner HERE